kazuar/kazuar.github.io/_posts/2016-12-29-visualize-trip-with-flask-and-mapbox.md

 ---
 layout: post
-title: Visualize iceland trip with Flask and Mapbox
+title: Visualize your trip with Flask and Mapbox
 comments: true
 ---